 You need to pay the caregivers themselves on a weekly basis, usually at a rate of between £750 and £1,200.
 Our specialists, for example, cost £795 a week, which works out at £3,080 each month.
-While this is about on a par with cheaper care homes, live-in care promises far more for your money, with dedicated, one-on-one support in familiar surroundings.
+The average self-funder cost of a care home is £846 per week, so live-in care promises far more for your money, with dedicated, one-on-one support in familiar surroundings for less money.

 Keep in mind that you don’t have to take into account the costs of a new tenant in the house: it’s their responsibility to pay for their food and any additional living expenses they incur.

 You’ve started to get the gist of how much it would cost for your loved one to continue living in their own home.
 So let’s take a look at the costs of care in an assisted living facility or residential home, and see how it stacks up against what we’ve seen so far.